dotnet/docs/docs/core/tutorials/create-custom-template.md

 ## Template packs

 A template pack is a group of templates that can be installed at the same time.
-When you uninstall the pack, all templates are removed.
+When you uninstall a pack, all templates contained in the pack are removed.
 The previous sections of this tutorial only installed individual templates.
-Sharing a template through a directory is also troublesome.
-Template packs
+Sharing a template through a directory is also troublesome and a template pack makes distribution easy.

+Template packs are NuGet package (_.nupkg_) files.